rarques/CRM_JointProject/README.md

 ## License

-This project is licensed under the GPU License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the GPL License - see the [LICENSE](LICENSE) file for details